-If you, as the agency, are able to provide a substitute for a contractor, someone to step in to cover the work or are able to use someone else to perform the task, then it proves that the services being provided are not exclusive to that contractor.
+If the contractor is able to provide a substitute, (i.e. someone to step in to cover the work) or is able to use someone else to perform the task, then it proves that the services being provided are not exclusive to that contractor.
 It is, of course, a facet of employment that you’re not able to send anyone else to do your job.

 All ‘IR35 friendly’ contracts should include a substitution clause but remember, the availability of a substitute must be genuine, and the degree of client consent required may render the clause useless.

 3. Mutuality of obligation (MOO)

-MOO applies when a client expects a worker to complete work when asked to do so, and the contractor has an expectation of constant work.
+MOO applies when a client expects a worker to complete work when asked to do so, and the worker has an expectation of a constant supply of work.

-If both of the above criteria are met, then the engagement could be seen to be one having the attributes of employment It’s worth considering where there may be multiple renewals of contract for one contractor working with one client.
+If the above criteria are met, then the engagement could be seen to be one having the attributes of employment It’s worth considering where there may be multiple renewals of a contract for one contractor working with one client.
 Those who are self-employed would expect to be hired for a specific task with no expectation of further work thereafter.